grafana/pyroscope/docs/sources/operators-guide/architecture/components/distributor.md

 # Grafana Phlare distributor

-The distributor is a stateless component that receives time-series data from Prometheus or the Grafana agent.
+The distributor is a stateless component that receives profiling data from the agent.
-The distributor validates the data for correctness and to ensure that it is within the configured limits for a given tenant.
 The distributor then divides the data into batches and sends it to multiple [ingesters]({{< relref "ingester.md" >}}) in parallel, shards the series among ingesters, and replicates each series by the configured replication factor.
 By default, the configured replication factor is three.

 ## Validation